Nick-Ballenger/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Describe is for grouping multiple tests together, where it() or test() are where you should write the actual tests.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+TDD allows the programmer to start mentally debugging code before even writing their first line of actionable code.
+Even though it can seem tedious initially I really do like the approach.
+As the code we write becomes more and more complex it's great to have the tools and mindset needed to carefully and specifically find errors before they become a problem down the line.

 1. Mention three types of automated tests.

+Snapshots, Integration, End to end

 ## Project Set Up